dsaw/p1xt-guides/game-programming.md

 - [ ] Project: Build all assignments in the Games & Visualizations course
 - [ ] Course: [Advanced JS: Natural Simulations](https://www.khanacademy.org/computing/computer-programming/programming-natural-simulations)
 - [ ] Project: Build all assignments in the Natural Simulations course
-- [ ] Project: Build a "pet project" game on Khan Academy using all the skills you've leared with processing.js.
+- [ ] Project: Build a "pet project" game on Khan Academy using all the skills you've learned with processing.js.
 Make sure it has, at minimum, a "start game" screen, at least one level of a playable game that keeps score, and a "game over" screen.

 ### Learn a smidge of math and algorithms so you can compute things
 - [ ] Book: Precalculus (feel free to skip if you're already doing 30 minutes a day of math on Khan Academy)